 According to a press release, the renovations of the slot area at Ocean begin this week.
 In addition to over 140 machines, the casino plans to offer upgraded amenities to players, like:

-In addition to classic games that Ocean guests will be familiar with, the property plans to roll out some new titles as well.
-Those new video reel products should incorporate:
+In addition to classic games that Ocean guests will be familiar with, the property plans to roll out some new titles.
+Those new video reel products should include:

 - Cash Link